shelleywong/BoxAndArrow/Tree/README.md

 ### Exercise 2: Tree and Node Destructors

 Implement `Tree::~Tree()` and `Tree::Node::~Node()`, the Tree Destructor and the Node Destructor, respectively.
-You can delete all memory allocated for a binary tree using the C++ `delete` operator.
-When `delete` is used on an object, it calls the destructor of the object.<br>
+A destructor is called when the lifetime of an object ends.
+If you have allocated memory with `new`, the destructor should free all memory allocated for the tree using the C++ `delete` operator.<br>

 In the Tree destructor, use the `delete` operator on the root of the tree, and in the Node destructor, use the `delete` operator on the left and right nodes of the tree.
 When `delete` is used on the root, it calls the destructor of the root Node object.
 When the Node object uses the `delete` operator on the left and right nodes, it calls the destructor of the left and right Node objects.
 This process continues recursively until NULL is reached, then the memory allocated for the Node objects is freed, starting with the leaf nodes and ending with the root node.<br>

 You do not explicitly call the Tree or Node destructor, so you cannot see either of these at work in the visualization; however, it is important that you properly manage memory and implement the destructors.
 In WebAssembly, after an instance of a class is created, it must be deleted.
-This is already done for you in the provided JavaScript, but it doesn't know anything about how the destructors are implemented, so making sure they work as expected is up to you.
+This is already done for you in the provided JavaScript; however, the JavaScript code only has the power to call the Tree destructor -- it doesn't know anything about how the destructors are implemented, so making sure the destructors work as expected is up to you.

 ### Exercise 3: Insert a Node and Implement the Helper